MeiChieh/turing-college-learner-questions-rag-chatbot/README.md

 ## Turing College Knowledge Bot

-A RAG-powered chatbot that helps Turing College learners answer questions about the learning platform using the content from internal confluence pages.
+Turing College Knowledge Bot is a RAG-powered chatbot that helps learners navigate the Turing College platform by answering questions using content scraped from internal Confluence pages.
+It combines a FastAPI backend with a Streamlit frontend to deliver real-time, context-aware responses using GPT models.
+The bot features a hybrid search strategy (dense + sparse retrieval), conversational memory, adjustable LLM parameters, and a simple chat interface to make platform support more interactive and accessible.

 ### Features